January 31, 2011

-A recently updated National Park Service study estimates that the economic benefit of Pictured Rocks National Lakeshore for the local community is over $20 million annually, and reports that the combination of visitor spending and NPS payrolls supports a total of 449 jobs in our local community.
+A recently updated National Park Service study estimates that the existence of Pictured Rocks National Lakeshore results in over $20 million of annual spending and supports a total of 300 jobs in our local community.

-The report, entitled "National Park Visitor Spending and Payroll Impacts, 2007" was authored by Daniel J. Stynes from Michigan State University, working on behalf of the National Park Service Social Science Program.
+The report entitled "National Park Visitor Spending and Payroll Impacts, 2009" was authored by Daniel J. Stynes from Michigan State University, working on behalf of the National Park Service Social Science Program.
 Using a formula known as the Money Generation Model, it calculates the economic benefit of every unit of the U.S. National Park System.
-For the purposes of the study, "local area" is defined as within 50 miles of the park.
-There were a total of 441,521 visitors to Pictured Rocks National Lakeshore in 2007.
+The spending comes from a combination of NPS payroll that is spent within the local community, as well as money spent by visitors to the park.
+For the purposes of the study, "local area" is defined as within 60 miles of the park.
+There were a total of 448,215 visitors to Pictured Rocks National Lakeshore in 2009.
+The total "value added" (the amount of money that remains within the community after retailers pay for the goods that they then resell to visitors) exceeds $7 million per year.

 "In my mind, parks are priceless," Pictured Rocks National Lakeshore Superintendent Jim Northup said.
 "As Americans, I hope we value our parks not only for their economic value but more so for what they represent as part of our heritage, for preserving the best of what America has to offer for future generations, and for opportunities to learn, have fun, find inspiration, physical challenge and even spiritual renewal."